-Tomatoes, capsicums, chillies and eggplant certified for treatment and inspection for Queensland fruit fly under this Operational Procedure must be treated and inspected in accordance with the following pre-harvest spray programs and post harvest inspection system.
+Tomatoes, capsicums, chillies and eggplant certified for treatment and inspection for Queensland fruit fly under this Operational Procedure must be treated and inspected in accordance with the following preharvest spray programs and post-harvest inspection system.

-- 1. A program of cover sprays consisting of - (a) a trichlorfon mixture applied - for tomatoes only - for capsicums and chillies only -
+1. A program of cover sprays consisting of -